-Jjimdak (Korean Braised Chicken)
+Jjimdak (Braised Chicken)

-Jjimdak (Korean Braised Chicken)
+Jjimdak (Braised Chicken)

 Andong-style braised chicken with potatoes, carrots, and glass noodles in a sweet-savory soy sauce.
 The glossy sauce soaks into the chewy noodles and tender chicken, making one pot a hearty meal for the whole family.